manuo1/MacGyver_Mo1/README.md

 ###############################################################################

 the game was developed in python language in a virtual environment.

-It requires to operate pyhton and pipenv
+It requires to operate pyhton and pip
 At the root of the project, in a terminal launch the game with :

+if you use pipenv :

 		pipenv install
 	then
 		pipenv run main.py

+without pipenv :

+		pip install -r requirements.txt
+	and run with
+		python main.py

 ###############################################################################
 ################################### RULES #####################################